George Wootten: Second World War

 Following the outbreak of the Second World War, on 13 October 1939, Wootten was seconded to the Second Australian Imperial Force, and from 24 October 1939 until 9 February 1940 he commanded the 2/2nd Infantry Battalion.
 He then served as acting commander of the 16th Infantry Brigade until 20 May 1940.

 I Corps was attached to the British Middle East Command, and when an AIF Reinforcement Depot was set up in Palestine, in late 1940, Wootten was promoted to temporary brigadier and made its commander.

 Wootten was promoted to brigadier, and from 1 February 1941, he commanded the 18th Infantry Brigade (7th Division), on active service in the North African campaign, including the siege of Tobruk.
+For his services in the war so far, he was awarded a Bar to his DSO.

 Following the outbreak of war with Japan, the 7th Division returned to Australia and the 18th Brigade was part of the historic victory over Japanese forces at Milne Bay.
 This was followed by the fierce and costly fighting at Buna and Sanananda.

 On 15 March 1943, Wootten was promoted to temporary major general and became General Officer Commanding, 9th Australian Infantry Division.
 Between September that year and January 1944 he led the 9th Division in the Battle of Lae and the Huon Peninsula campaign.

 After a year of leave, consolidation, and re-training in Australia, the 9th took part in the Borneo campaign, including Operation Oboe Six, the amphibious landings at Brunei and Labuan.

 Wootten's nephew, Driver Evans, was a prisoner of war in Borneo who took part in one of the Sandakan death marches, and was killed at Ranau.

 Following the Japanese surrender in August 1945, Wootten commanded the British Borneo Civil Affairs Unit, overseeing the recuperation and repatriation of Allied prisoners, surrendered Japanese personnel, and the transition back to civilian rule.

 Wootten returned to Sydney on 22 September, and transferred to the Reserve of Officers on 14 October.
 However, he was soon appointed to a military court of inquiry into Major General Gordon Bennett's departure from Singapore in 1942.

 In 1945–58, Wootten chaired the Repatriation Commission, in Melbourne.
 He commanded the 3rd Division (CMF), in 1947–50 and was the CMF member of the Military Board in 1948–50.
 After retiring from the commission in 1958, he returned to Sydney.

 Wootten died at the Repatriation General Hospital, Concord in 1970.
 He is buried beside his wife at the Macquarie Park (Northern Suburbs) Cemetery, Lane Cove, northern Sydney.